 IPAWS Vendors: This list is for suppliers of IPAWS-compatible alerting software; manufacturers of mobile devices, Emergency Alert System (EAS) and NOAA Weather Radio equipment; communications carriers and vendors of IPAWS network products, and alert redistributors authorized to access the IPAWS All-Hazards Information Feed.
 Subscription to this list requires a signed Developer/Vendor MOA.

-General Public: This list is for interested persons and emergency managers not otherwise listed on MOA documents as principal points of contact.
+General Interest: This list is for interested persons and emergency managers not otherwise listed on MOA documents as principal points of contact.

 EAS Feed Notifications: This list is mainly of interest to broadcast engineers.
 It mails a monthly spreadsheet of routine EAS testing data.
 No other content is included.

-Requests to subscribe to the General Public and/or EAS Feed Notifications lists can be directed to IPAWS.
+Requests to subscribe to the General Interest and/or EAS Feed Notifications lists can be directed to IPAWS.